blog

 Your net working capital is meant to fund non-essential aspects of the business, such as extra inventory, advertising, and office furniture.
 These short-term expenses need to be paid if you want to succeed, but their prioritization comes in second compared to permanent working capital.

-3. Temporary Working Capital
+3. Temporary working capital

 This is the type of working capital that fluctuates the most.
 Temporary working capital is net working capital minus permanent working capital.
 It’s the money you need for shorter term expenses such as planning product launches and boosting advertising campaigns.
 It’s also for preparing for the inevitable slow season, especially if you are a seasonal business.